-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES

-Washington, D.C.
-20549

-Form 10-K

-(Mark One)

-$\times$

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021

-OR □

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to .

-Commission File Number 001-33147

-Evolve Transition Infrastructure LP

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State of organization) 11-3742489 (I.R.S.
-Employer Identification No.)

-1360 Post Oak Blvd, Suite 2400 Houston, Texas (Address of Principal Executive Offices)

-77056 (Zip Code)

-(Registra (713) 783-8000 ant's Telephone Number, Inclu iding Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name o f each exchange on which registered Common Units representing limited part interests ner SNMP NYSE American Securities re gistered pursuant to Section 1 2(g) of the Act: None Indicate by check mark if the registrant is a well-known seas oned issuer, as defined in Rule 4 405 of the Securities Act.
-Yes [ □ No ⊠ Indicate by check mark if the registrant • • • / Indicate by check mark whether the repreceding 12 months (or for such shorter peridays.
-Yes $\boxtimes$ No $\square$ Securities Exchange Act of 1934 during the to such filing requirements for the past 90 Indicate by check mark whether the reg during the preceding 12 months (or for such sho tted pursuant to Rule 405 of Regulation S-T Indicate by check mark whether the reg company.
-See the definitions of "large accelera (Check one): r reporting company, or an emerging growth mpany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\square$ Ac celerated filer 🗆 Non-accelerated filer $\boxtimes$ Smaller reporting company $lacktriangle$ Emerging growth company $\Box$ If an emerging growth company, indicate financial accounting standards provided pursuant se the extended transition period for complying with any new or revised Indicate by check mark whether the reg financial reporting under Section $404(b)$ of the $3$ Indicate by check mark whether the reg strant is a shell comp oany (as defined in Rule 12b-2 o of the Exchange Act) Yes $\Box$ No 🖾 The aggregate market value of Evolve Transithe NYSE American closing price as of such LP common units held by non n-affiliates as of June 30, 2021 w vas approximately \$3,733,555 based upon Common units outstanding on March 29, 2022: 148,951,002 commo n units.
+CIVILED STITLES SECURITIE S AND EXCHANGE CO Washington, D.C.
+20549 OMMISSION Form 10-K (Mark One) (: M. ) ANNUA AL REPORT PURSUANT TO SECTION 13 OR 1 THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 5(d) OF OR ION REPORT PURSUANT TO SECTION 13 OF THE SECURITIES EXCHANGE ACT OF 1934 or the transition period from Commission File Number 001-33147 R 15(d) OF e Transition Infrastructu xact Name of Registrant as Specified in Its Charto Delaware 11-3742489 (State of organization) (I.R.S.
+Employer Identification No.) 1260 Post Oak Plyd Suite 2400 1360 Post Oak Blvd, Suite 2400 Houston, Texas 77056 (Address of Principal Executive Offices) (Zip Code) (R (713) 783-8000 egistrant's Telephone Number, Including Area Co de) Seco urities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units representing limited partner interests SNMP NYSE American Securi ties registered pursuant to Section 12(g) of the Act : None Indicate by check mark if the registrant is a well-known seasor ned issuer, as defined in Rule 405 of the Securities Ac ct.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all or for such shorter period that the registrant was required to file such r f the Securities Exchange Act of 1934 during the preceding 12 month ements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted preceding 12 months (or for such shorter period that the registrant was to be submitted pursuant to Rule 405 of Regulation S-T during th Indicate by check mark whether the registrant is a large accelehe definitions of "large accelerated filer," "accelerated filer," "smaller er, a smaller reporting company, or an emerging growth company.
+Se "in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer ⊠ Smaller repor ting company Emerging growth company □ If an emerging growth company, indicate by check mark if the standards provided pursuant to Section 13(a) of the Exchange Act. $\square$ registrant has elected not to use the extended transition on period for complying with any new or revised financial accounting Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the r egistered public accounting firm that prepared or issu • of an error to previously issued financial statements. $\Box$ statements of the registrant included in the filing reflect the correction Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's

-TABLE OF CONTENTS
+The aggregate market value of Evolve Transition Infrastructure LP common units held by non-affiliates as of June 30, 2022 was approximately \$14,097,297 based upon the executive officers during the relevant recovery period pursuant to §240.10D-1(b). $\Box$

+Common units outstanding on March 24, 2023: 231,032,052 common units.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes $\square$ No $\boxtimes$

+DOCUMENTS INCORPORATED BY REFERENCE: NONE

+NYSE American closing price as of such date.